 Myth 5: Excess Energy Can Be Stored In Battery Systems.

-If your system is connected to the electricity grid, then you would benefit from a net metering system.
+If your solar plant system is connected to the electricity grid, then you would benefit from a net metering system.
 Additionally, if you are not connected to the grid, and produce more electricity on some days, you end up having more electricity credited to your account.

 Therefore, if you want more electricity at night when the solar panel system is not running, you end up using the additional electricity generated to power your home directly from the grid.
 This is done automatically so you would not notice any changes when it gets switched and at the same time still have a low electricity bill.

 Myth 6: Solar Panel Prices Are Based On The Size Of Your Home.